-In some cases, further scanning of DNA can pinpoint additional subgroups in your haplotype associated with more SNP’s stemming from the original branch.
-These further classifications are assigned alternating letters and numbers as more detail is discerned.
+In some cases, further scanning of DNA can pinpoint additional subgroups in your haplotype associated with more SNPs stemming from the original branch.
+As more detail is discerned, these further classifications are assigned alternating letters and numbers.

-As you might imagine, if it is intriguing to modern humans to learn more about their own ancestry, the ability to better understand the ancient past of historical figures would certainly be tempting.
-Very few human remains are as well preserved as mummified ancient Egyptians, and accordingly, these individuals have been of great interest to researchers.
+As you might imagine, if it is intriguing to modern humans to learn more about their ancestry, the ability to better understand historical figures’ ancient past would be tempting.
+Very few human remains are as well preserved as mummified ancient Egyptians, and these individuals have been of great interest to researchers.

 But now that we know the haplogroups for King Tutankhamun are, what does this mean?

-Haplogroup R1b is is the most frequently occurring paternal lineage in Western Europe, as well as some parts of Russia, specifically in the Bashkir minority, and pockets of Central Africa, such as parts of Chad and among the Chadic-speaking minority ethnic groups of Cameroon.
+Haplogroup R1b is the most frequently occurring paternal lineage in Western Europe, as well as some parts of Russia, specifically in the Bashkir minority and pockets of Central Africa, such as parts of Chad and among the Chadic-speaking minority ethnic groups of Cameroon.

 So how can you find out if you are related to King Tut?
 Well, you need to find out what your haplogroups are.